jmparlett/cPrimer/memoryManagement.md

 # Malloc

-We need our pointers to hold addresses of memory that actually have access to instead of assigning them random address.
+We need our pointers to hold addresses of memory that we actually have access to instead of assigning them random address.
 To do this well need to request an address from our operating system.
 This is what the C function `malloc` does.
 Consider its definition below and recall that `size_t` is really just an `unsigned long long`.
 Just another integer type.

 ```c
  void *malloc(size_t size);